BlackIkeEagle/blog.herecura.eu/content/blog/2021-03-25-testing-brotli-with-nginx/index.md

 The gzipped content is about 1% of the original size that has to be transferred over the wire, but the brotli response is only 20% of the gzipped content, and compared to the original 0.2%.
-So for mostly text brolti clearly compresses way better.
+So for mostly text brotli clearly compresses way better.

-## Compare cpu and memory usage of Nginx
+## Compare cpu and memory usage of Nginx (the test)

 [wrk][3] will be used to generate some traffic and by using [psrecord][4] the cpu and memory usage will be tracked.